 - The online B2B payments market is here to stay, already worth a massive $250 billion and predicted to continue at a rapid growth pace.

-- The digital transformation is happening everywhere, in people’s work life as well as personal life.
+- The digital transformation is happening everywhere, in people’s work-life as well as personal life.
 People are used to and expect to be able to perform all their tasks on any device, at any time, from anywhere.

-Accounts payable departments should leverage the digital AP transformation to focus on the end user.
+Accounts payable departments should leverage the digital AP transformation to focus on the enduser.
 The digital tools available allow AP to leverage invoice data and customize how data is presented in a much more personal way, providing higher value to the users and the entire organization.
 This way, an accounts payable software solution can help organizations turn meaningless data into meaningful insights where big data becomes small data because it becomes relevant to the user.

-AP’s Transformation: From Cost Center to Contributor
+The Account Payable Process Transformation: From Cost Center to Contributor

 Breaking Down the Silos: AP and Procurement

 The first step to enable a more strategic role for AP is to take down the silos separating the AP and procurement teams.
 Traditionally, the accounts payable and procurement functions are opponents reporting to different C-suite members and striving towards different objectives.
-Often management does not realize that a chaotic purchasing process creates a chaotic and inefficient AP process.
-Organizations have much to gain by enabling understanding, cooperation and shared goals between these teams since in the end they are charged to manage different parts of the same process.
+Often management does not realize that a chaotic purchasing process creates a chaotic and inefficient accounts payable process.
+Organizations have much to gain by enabling understanding, cooperation, and shared goals between these teams since in the end they are charged to manage different parts of the same process.

 In many organizations, AP professionals are often seen as “just processors” and as administrators keying in data from the invoice into a system.
-It’s important to stress that even though the AP team members may not have the authority to approve transactions, they do need extensive knowledge of internal controls, regulations, laws, operational requirements and policies to ensure invoices are handled and paid correctly.
+It’s important to stress that even though the AP team members may not have the authority to approve transactions, they do need extensive knowledge of internal controls, regulations, laws, operational requirements, and policies to ensure invoices are handled and paid correctly.
 Plus, they are often responsible for the supplier relationship as they are the first face to the supplier in most cases.

 The “non-PO” or indirect spend requires significant manual work and investigations for the AP team since purchase orders or pre-negotiated contract terms do not regulate these purchases.
 Per definition, these purchases often happen last minute, from various suppliers potentially causing additional freight and order charges.
 From AP’s perspective, each of these invoices represents a liability and will hit the company’s cash flow as they arrive in AP, often as a surprise to the finance team.
-Plus, without a purchase order or contract in place, these invoices cause work for the AP team trying to figure out where the cost belongs and getting the appropriate approval from internal buyers.
+Plus, without a purchase order or contract in place, these invoices cause work for the AP team to try to figure out where the cost belongs and get the appropriate approval from internal buyers.

-AP managers need to team up with their counterpart within procurement to align on purchasing processes that will help both departments to be more efficient and provide a better service to the rest of the organization.
+AP managers need to team up with their counterparts within procurement to align on purchasing processes that will help both departments to be more efficient and provide a better service to the rest of the organization.
 Today, in many cases the invoice is the trigger of the process, and the first time AP knows that there is a debt.
-This, according to Judy Bicking, means that “the process is backwards and the main reason for a lengthy and broken AP process leading to frustration for the AP team as well as the rest of the organization.”
+This, according to Judy Bicking, means that “the process is backwards and the main reason for a lengthy and broken accounts payable process leading to frustration for the AP team as well as the rest of the organization.”

 AP’s New Role

 This focus on financial data will help grab the CFO’s attention, which is needed to get the C-suite’s approval to invest in automation tools that will help drive efficiency in AP.
 And AP managers should make sure they gather data to present measurable benefits of AP automation to put a solid ROI calculation in place.
-Savings include not only the apparent elimination of costs associated with handling paper and old systems, but also the soft savings for the organization such as time savings for approvers and improved visibility in financial data.
-The digital AP transformation must start within the AP team.
+Savings include not only the apparent elimination of costs associated with handling paper and old systems but also the soft savings for the organization such as time savings for approvers and improved visibility in financial data.
+Accounts payable process transformation must start within the AP team.
 Changing the perception of AP in the organization begins with making the AP team understand their value and feel pride about their contribution to the organizational success.
 “Processing is what we do, not what we are about.”

 Here, AP managers should think of AP as a stand-alone business with themselves as the CEO.
-By doing so they can identify their product, the customers they serve and the value they provide to internal as well as external stakeholders.
+By doing so they can identify their product, the customers they serve, and the value they provide to internal as well as external stakeholders.
 As the “CEO of AP,” it becomes clear they also need to focus on a cost-efficient way to provide their product to stay in business.
 This is where AP process efficiency KPIs are crucial to measure and monitor performance, identify bottlenecks and implement improvement tactics.
 These KPIs should be communicated to the team to build pride as well as to the rest of the organization to prove the value of AP.